 “Dust,” she said.
 “Last weekend.
 And weed.
 Almost every day.”

 “Not since last night.
-No, wait.
-Two nights ago.”
+No, two nights ago.”

 “Since yesterday morning,” Ticity answered nervously.
-She knelt and squeezed her sister’s fingers gently.
 “I told our mom she was staying with me.”

 “Have you modded yourself in the past year?”